Cumulocity-IoT/cumulocity-video-widget/README.md

 2. Click on `Add widget`.
 3. Choose `Video` widget.
 4. `Title` is the title of widget.
 Provide a relevant name.
 You may choose to hide this.
 Go to `Appearance` tab and choose `Hidden` under `Widget header style`.
+5. `Upload playlist` is to upload a playlist file.
+Only .m3u playlist file is supported.
-5. `Source type` is whether the video is streamed, on-demand or embedded.
+6. `Source type` is whether the video is streamed, on-demand or embedded.
-6. `Title` is a name for the video to appear in playlist.
+7. `Title` is a name for the video to appear in playlist.
-7. `URL` is the url of the video.
+8. `URL` is the url of the video.
-8. `Delete icon` is to delete a source from the list.
+9. `Delete icon` is to delete a source from the list.
-9. `Add source` is to add a new source to the list.
+10. `Add source` is to add a new source to the list.
-10. `Default source` is the video that will be played by default on page load.
+11. `Default source` is the video that will be played by default on page load.
+12. `Playlist & buttons position` allows to hide the playlist and buttons or show it on top or bottom of the video.
-11. `Autoplay` is whether video should start playing automatically after page load.
+13. `Autoplay` is whether video should start playing automatically after page load.
-12. `Hide playlist` is to hide or unhide the playlist.
-13. Click `Save` to add the widget on the dashboard.
+14. Click `Save` to add the widget on the dashboard.
-14. In case you see unexpected results on the widget, refer to browser console to see if there are error logs.
+15. In case you see unexpected results on the widget, refer to browser console to see if there are error logs.

 ### Development - to do the enhancements and testing locally
 1. Clone the repository on local machine using `git clone https://github.com/SoftwareAG/cumulocity-video-widget.git`.